South African labour law: General rules

-Subsections 197(7) to (9), regarding the valuation and provision of accrued benefits, do not apply to transfers in cases of insolvency.

 Collective labour law

 The power play between employers and employees is clearly in evidence in the engagement of employer and employee through collective labour law.
 The LRA, together with other labour legislation, lays down basic rights and duties and remedies for ensuring fairness in the employment relationship.
 These are matters relating to the rights of employees and are accordingly known as "rights issues."
 When it comes to creating new terms and conditions of employment—these are known as "interest issues" or "matters of mutual interest"—or to changing existing terms, no legislation exists which explicitly regulates the situation.
 These issues, it is assumed, are better dealt with by the parties themselves.
 A court may not, for example, determine an annual increase for employees, or decide whether or not a crèche facility at the workplace is mandatory, or whether employees should be permitted to take Friday afternoons off.
 The reason for this is that "it is impossible to regulate these matters of mutual interest."
 This is where collective bargaining comes into the picture.

 The LRA recognizes the importance of collective bargaining and supports the mechanism:

 If collective bargaining can be compared to a boxing match, the LRA can be seen as the organiser of the boxing match and the employers and trade unions are the boxers on opposite sides.
 The LRA provides the basic rules to protect the boxers both inside and outside the boxing ring.
 This is done, for example, by protecting the right of employees to form and join trade unions and to participate in their activities.
 This applies equally to employers who can form employers' organisations.